 (d) Three hundred and sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury;

-(3) Has a period of time for which it is payable during disability of at least three (3) months.
+(3) Has a period of time of at least three (3) months for which it is payable during disability.
 No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period; and

 (4) Where a policy provides both total disability benefits and partial disability benefits, only one elimination period may be required.